GPS Tracker For Hiking

 Garmin eTrex 30x

-- High-sensitivity, WAAS-enabled GPS receiver with HotFix and GLONASS support for improved tracking
+- High-sensitivity, WAAS-enabled GPS receiver with HotFix and GLONASS support

 - 2.2-inch color display with a durable, sunlight-readable design